Details for Property Managers

 This is a four step process:

-The owner and tenant agree verbally.
+The owner and tenant agree verbally or in writing.

 The owner instructs the property manager to update the lease.